nhmvienna/MysteriousAbominableYeti/README.md

 # copy the file TestFileToMoveAround.txt from the Desktop of the remote machine to the H:\ drive on your Windows machine
 scp <username>@<IP>:~/Desktop/TestFileToMoveAround.txt H:\
 ```

+:warning:Be warned, we will dive deep into cryptozoology ;-) :warning:

 ## Happy exploring